YonekuraLab/yoneoLocr/README.md

 4. Install CUDA Toolkit 10.1 and cuDNN 10.1 for a K3 control PC if the operating system of the PC is Windows Server 2012R2.
 Newer versions of CUDA and cuDNN are available for Windows 10.
 5. Install Microsoft Build Tools for Visual Studio (vs_buildtools) if needed.
 6. Install ImageMagick.
-7. Launch Anaconda prompt.
+7. Launch Anaconda Prompt.
 Make and activate an Anaconda environment as,
 ```
    > conda create -n yolov5-4.0 python=3.8
    > conda activate yolov5-4.0